syncfusion-content/winui-docs/winui/ComboBox/Searching.md

 # Searching in WinUI ComboBox

 The ComboBox control provides rich text searching functionality.
-The `TextSearchMode` and `IsTextSearchEnabled` properties of the SfComboBox can be used in order to regulate how the control behaves when it receives user input.
+The `TextSearchMode` and `IsTextSearchEnabled` properties of the SfComboBox can be used to regulate how the control behaves when it receives user input.

 ## Search based on member path

-The `TextMemberPath`and `DisplayMemberPath` properties of ComboBox control specifies the property path, by which the searching has to be done when a custom data is bound to the `ItemsSource` property.
+The `TextMemberPath`and `DisplayMemberPath` properties of ComboBox control specify the property path, by which the searching must be done when a custom data is bound to the `ItemsSource` property.

-`TextMemberPath` -  Specifies the property path, by which the searching has to be done when receives user input in the selection box portion of the combo box control.
+`TextMemberPath` - Specifies the property path, by which the searching must be done when user input is received in the selection box portion of the combo box control.
 The default value is `String.Empty`.
-`DisplayMemberPath` -  Specifies the property path, by which the searching has to be done when receives user input in the drop down portion of the combo box control.
+`DisplayMemberPath` - Specifies the property path, by which the searching must be done when user input is received in the drop-down portion of the combo box control.
 The default value is `String.Empty`.

 ## Auto appending of text